wmay/euc-safety/_guides/impact.md

 place.

 Motorcycle pads are usually certified as CE level 1 or level 2.
 Level 1 pads provide minimal levels of protection.
-I recommend level 2 for upper body protectors.
+I recommend level 2 for elbow and shoulder protectors.

 Third-party sellers on sites like Amazon and AliExpress often lie about safety